 - Some makeup products contain harmful chemicals that, when left on the skin for an extended period, can penetrate the dermal layers and potentially harm your health.

-- Acne serums often contain active ingredients that are designed to be used in moderation and can cause adverse effects with prolonged exposure.
+- Acne serums often contain active ingredients designed to be used in moderation and can cause adverse effects with prolonged exposure.

 2. Reduced Skin Regeneration: